miking-lang/miking/README.md

 ## Acceleration

-By using the `--accelerate` flag when using `mi compile`, parts of the program can be marked for accelerated execution.
-While the main part of the program will be compiled to OCaml (as usual), an expression that has been wrapped in an `accelerate` term will be compiled to an accelerated format.
+By using the `--accelerate` flag with `mi compile`, parts of the program can be compiled in an accelerated mode.
+The main part of the program will be compiled to the default backend (currently OCaml), while expressions that have been wrapped in an `accelerate` term will be compiled to an accelerated format.
 Additional compiler flags can be used to control which accelerated mode should be used.
 Acceleration requires `futhark` to be installed ([installation instructions](https://futhark.readthedocs.io/en/stable/installation.html)).

 ### Accelerated modes